BasPieren/functional-programming/README.md

 <br>
 After I had access to the data I started to look through all the data for things I could use for my project like the title, writer, genre and publication date of books.
 Quickly I saw that there was a lot of excess data that was not really needed.

-When I had a good idea of all the variables inside the data I started to work on my research questions.

 ### Research questions
 After exploring the data I came up with the following research questions: